-PC Condition # Term or Condition Description Applicable to Active Phase of the Project The Proponent shall summarize all incidences of significant deviations from the nominal shipping routes for traffic to/from Milne Port and Steensby Port as presented in FEIS and FEIS Addendum to the NIRB annually, with corresponding discussion regarding justification for deviations and any observed environmental impacts.
-105 The Proponent shall ensure that measures to reduce the potential for interaction with marine mammals, particularly in Hudson Strait and Milne Inlet, are identified and implemented prior to commencement of shipping operations.
-These measures could include, but are not limited to: • Changes in the frequency and timing (including periodic suspensions) of shipping during winter months in Hudson Strait and during the open water season in Milne Inlet, i.e., when interactions with marine mammals are likely to be the most problematic; • Reduced shipping speeds where ship-marine mammal interactions are most likely; and • Identification of alternate shipping routes through Hudson Strait for use when conflicts between the proposed routes and marine mammals could arise.
+PC Condition # Term or Condition Description Applicable to Active Phase of the Project 104 Subject to safety considerations and potential for conditions as determined by the crew of transiting vessels, to result in route deviations: The Proponent shall require, for shipping to/from Steensby Port, project vessels to maintain a route to the south of Mill Island to prevent disturbance to walrus and walrus habitat on the northern shore of Mill Island.
+Where project vessels are required to transit to the north of Mill Island owing to environmental or other conditions, an incident report is to be provided to the Marine Environment Working Group and the NIRB within 30 days, noting all wildlife sightings and interactions as recorded by Shipboard Marine Wildlife Observers.
+The Proponent shall summarize all incidences of significant deviations from the nominal shipping routes for traffic to/from Milne Port and Steensby Port as presented in FEIS and FEIS Addendum to the NIRB annually, with corresponding discussion regarding justification for deviations and any observed environmental impacts.
+Part A: No Part B: Yes 105 The Proponent shall ensure that measures to reduce the potential for interaction with marine mammals, particularly in Hudson Strait and Milne Inlet, are identified and implemented prior to commencement of shipping operations.
+These measures could include, but are not limited to: Changes in the frequency and timing (including periodic suspensions) of shipping during winter months in Hudson Strait and during the open water season in Milne Inlet, i.e., when interactions with marine mammals are likely to be the most problematic; Reduced shipping speeds where ship-marine mammal interactions are most likely; and Identification of alternate shipping routes through Hudson Strait for use when conflicts between the proposed routes and marine mammals could arise.
 Repeated winter aerial survey results showing marine mammal distribution and densities in Hudson Strait would greatly assist in this task.
-Part A: Yes Part B: Yes Part C: No 120 The Proponent shall ensure that, subject to vessel and human safety considerations, all project shipping adhere to the following mitigation procedures while in the vicinity of marine mammals: • Wildlife will be given right of way; • Ships will when possible, maintain a straight course and constant speed, avoiding erratic behavior; and • When marine mammals appear to be trapped or disturbed by vessel movements, the vessel will implement appropriate measures to mitigate disturbance, including stoppage of movement until wildlife have moved away from the immediate area.
-Yes 121 The Proponent shall immediately report any accidental contact by project vessels with marine mammals or seabird colonies to Fisheries and Oceans Canada and Environment Canada, respectively, by notifying the appropriate regional office of the: • Date, time and location of the incident; • Species of marine mammal or seabird involved; • Circumstances of the incident; • Weather and sea conditions at the time; • Observed state of the marine mammal or sea bird colony after the incident; and • Direction of travel of the marine mammal after the incident, to the extent that it can be determined.
-Yes 125 (a) The Proponent shall consult with potentially-affected communities and groups, particularly Hunters' and Trappers' Organizations regarding the identification of project vessel anchor sites and potential areas of temporary refuge for Yes
+Part A: Yes Part B: Yes Part C: No 120 The Proponent shall ensure that, subject to vessel and human safety considerations, all project shipping adhere to the following mitigation procedures while in the vicinity of marine mammals: Wildlife will be given right of way; Ships will when possible, maintain a straight course and constant speed, avoiding erratic behavior; and When marine mammals appear to be trapped or disturbed by vessel movements, the vessel will implement appropriate measures to mitigate disturbance, including stoppage of movement until wildlife have moved away from the immediate area.
+Yes 121 The Proponent shall immediately report any accidental contact by project vessels with marine mammals or seabird colonies to Fisheries and Oceans Canada and Environment Canada, respectively, by notifying the appropriate regional office of the: Date, time and location of the incident; Yes